NOCTIS: Novel Object Cyclic Threshold based Instance Segmentation: Related work

-\paragraph{Segmentation of unseen objects} Traditionally, instance segmentation methods, like Mask R-CNN~\cite{he2018maskrcnn} or similar~\cite{ren2016fasterrcnnrealtimeobject, lin2018focallossdenseobject, su2022zebraposecoarsefinesurface}, used to be fine-tuned on specific target objects~\cite{hodan2024bopchallenge2023detection}.
-Even though, these methods have been demonstrated to be robust in challenging scenarios with heavy occlusions and lighting conditions, they lack the flexibility to handle novel objects without retraining, known as ``closed- world'' setting; a limitation that significantly hinders their applicability in real-world settings.
-To overcome this limitation, progress was made in the task of novel object instance segmentation, where ZeroPose~\cite{chen2024zeroposecadpromptedzeroshotobject} and CNOS~\cite{nguyen2023cnosstrongbaselinecadbased} were among the first notable ones solving it.
-The core architecture of the latter has laid the foundation for subsequent models such as SAM-6D~\cite{Lin_2024_CVPR} and NIDS-Net~\cite{lu2025adaptingpretrainedvisionmodels}.
-Drawing inspiration from these works, we chose to adopt this architecture as the starting point for our approach.
+\paragraph{Segmentation of unseen objects} Traditionally, instance segmentation methods, like \mbox{Mask R-CNN}~\citep{he2018maskrcnn} or similar~\citep{ren2016fasterrcnnrealtimeobject, lin2018focallossdenseobject, su2022zebraposecoarsefinesurface}, used to be fine-tuned on specific target objects~\citep{sundermeyer2023bopchallenge2022detection}.
+Even though these methods have been demonstrated to be robust in challenging scenarios with heavy occlusions and lighting conditions, they lack the flexibility to handle novel objects without retraining, known as a ``closed-world'' setting; a limitation that significantly hinders their applicability in real-world settings.
+To overcome this limitation, progress was made in the task of novel object instance segmentation, where ZeroPose~\citep{chen2024zeroposecadpromptedzeroshotobject} and CNOS~\citep{nguyen2023cnosstrongbaselinecadbased} were among the first notable ones solving it.
+The core architecture of the latter, using template views as references and a SAM variant for proposal creation while classifying these via a similarity-based image matching technique, has laid the foundation for subsequent models such as SAM-6D and NIDS-Net.
+These works inspired us to adopt said approach as our starting point.